wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-sql-server-create-native-mode-report-server-powershell.md

 ## Minimize cost if you are not using the VM

->[AZURE.NOTE] To minimize charges for your Azure Virtual Machines when not in use, shut down the VM from the Azure Management Portal.
+>[AZURE.NOTE] To minimize charges for your Azure Virtual Machines when not in use, shut down the VM from the Azure classic portal.
 If you use the Windows power options inside a VM to shut down the VM, you are still charged the same amount for the VM.
-To reduce charges, you need to shut down the VM in the Azure Management Portal.
+To reduce charges, you need to shut down the VM in the Azure classic portal.
 If you no longer need the VM, remember to delete the VM and the associated .vhd files to avoid storage charges.For more information, see the FAQ section at [Virtual Machines Pricing Details](/home/features/virtual-machines/#price).

 ## More Information